Miko Miko, made in Paris

 "This brand is made of meetings.
 I had the chance to know the creators of Parisian studio Hoon, who develop other brands than mine (Pigalle including, ed).
 Thanks to them, I launched my eyes closed because I had total confidence in our team.
 Everything is designed, made in Paris: it's a collection Made in Parisand we are very proud of it.
 This allows us to work like a real studio, like a real house, with a model maker who remakes the paintings, fittings, as many times as necessary.
 It's a real luxury and it feels in the making. "

 In the first Miko Miko designer clothes, a short collection of 14 pieces, we can see reminiscences of Dyane de Serigny's biography.
-His past as a photographer-artist who has exhibited since 2008 and some works were auctioned at Christie's in 2008.
+His past as a photographer-artist who exhibited from 2008 and some of whose works were auctioned at Christie's in 2008.
 "At first I think of my clothes as objects: I would like to look at them.
 It's a little fetishist like step.
 Then I need to want to wear them. " The creation is done in two stages: one starts from the craziest to go at least crazy, and one adapts.
 But for the first collection we were pleased by making clothes that are a signature. "

 The main artistic reference is obvious: the Bauhaus.
 "My secret pitch was British Bauhaus, says Dyane de Serigny.
 We find this spirit on the bustier with the symbol of Bauhaus, pants of all colors.
 We even developed the first Miko Miko print that reminds me of the windows of Venice, "she says.